sgorsten/linalg/README.md

 ###### Why C++11?

 Mostly due to broad availability of mostly compliant C++11 compilers.
 Earlier versions of C++ lack the features (lambdas, decltype, braced initializer lists, etc.) needed to implement `linalg.h` as generically and tersely as it has been.
 Later versions of C++ do provide useful features which could be used to make `linalg.h` even smaller and cleaner (generic lambdas and auto return types in particular), but do not appreciably improve the functionality of the library in its current form.

-###### Why doesn't `operator *` perform matrix multiplication?

-Most operator overloads and many function definitions in `linalg.h` use only a single line of code to define vector/vector, vector/scalar, scalar/vector, matrix/matrix, matrix/scalar, and scalar/matrix variations, for all possible element types and all dimensions of vector and matrix, and provide the behavior of applying the given operation to corresponding pairs of elements to produce a vector or matrix valued result.
-I chose to implement `operator *` in terms of elementwise multiplication for consistency with the rest of the library, and defined the `mul` function to provide matrix multiplication, alongside `dot`, `cross`, and `qmul`.

-###### In that case, why do `operator ==`, `operator <` return a `bool` instead of a vector or matrix?

-I wanted all instances of `linalg.h` types to model value semantics, and satisfy the [`EqualityComparable`](http://en.cppreference.com/w/cpp/concept/EqualityComparable) and [`LessThanComparable`](http://en.cppreference.com/w/cpp/concept/LessThanComparable) concepts from the C++ standard library.
-This means that code like `if(a == b) ...` behaves as it typically would, and data structures like `std::set` and `std::map` and functions like `std::find` and `std::sort` can be used with `linalg.h` types without modification.

 # Documentation